 The older a woman is when she conceives, the more likely it is her eggs will have abnormal chromosomes.
 But beyond the fact of the biological clock, we often overlook a bigger story.
 Even with young mothers, chromosome abnormalities are the single most frequent cause of miscarriage and birth defects.
-Between peculiar to humans. by Cherie Winner
+Between 25 and 30 percent of all fertilized human eggs have the wrong number of chromosomes, a rate that seems peculiar to humans. by Cherie Winner